moccalotto/kaos/_rulebook/main.md

 **Armor**: A magic user cannot cast spells while wearing armor, using a shield or wearing extreme cold weather gear.

-**Strain**: Casting spells is strenuous and causes strain damage to the caster.
+**Strain**: Casting spells causes strain damage to the caster.
 The number of HP drained depends on the power of the spell.

-**Healing**: Magic users cannot be healed (naturally, magically or otherwise) if they have cast any spells withing the last hour.
+**Healing**: Magic users cannot regenerate or be healed if they have cast any spells withing the last hour.

 **Tiers**: Spells are divided into tiers from 1 to 6.
-Tier one spells are the easiest spells to cast and they drain only a few HPs per casting, while tier 8 spells are very difficult to cast and drain a large number of HP per casting.
+Tier one spells are the easiest spells to cast and they drain only a few HPs per casting, while tier 6 spells are very difficult to cast and drain a large number of HP per casting.
 Spells have a Skill Score requirements that must be met in order for the magic user to be able to cast them.

 **Duration**: Unless specified, all non-instantaneious and non-permanent spells fade away at the *end* of your *next* turn.
 If you want to keep the spell from fading away, you must take an action next round to Concentrate on that spell, which will keep it going for another round.
-Outside combat, you can keep one spell alive while still doing other simple things such as walking, talking, etc. People who know you will notice that you are distracted though.
+Outside combat, you can maintain a single spell and still do simple tasks such as walking, talking, etc. People who know you will notice that you are distracted though.

 **Range**: Unless otherwise specified, spells do not have a range limit as such, but the caster must have a direct line of sight to the target.